ushahidi/docs.ushahidi.com/_posts/2_strategy/2014-07-20-strategy-crowdsourcing.md

 ### Building a Campaign:

+For crowdsourcing project, a campaign or a strategy to inform the public about your project is key to success.

+#### The Message
+The campaign should include the following parts.

+1. Your project purpose
++ What the public's role contribution is
++ The 'how to' of sharing information
++ What to expect and for how long

+> _Think about the most used and common media available in the country, have a clear message and advertise your project in a way that people understand who you are and what do you want to achieve, make sure you manage expectations in advance, engage people in a participatory way using local media Anahi Ayala Iacucci_

+### How to share it

+How you communicate your message is just as important as the message itself!

+During election campaigns, messages can be shared via newspapers and magazines, television advertisements and local radio.
+For projects that seek to tap into online communities, messaging through Facebook, Twitter, andother social media platforms can be a good method.
+In very limited digital setting, local radio will be a very important modality and investing in community meeting with local leaders, midwifes, and other community champions will help get the word out.
+If you are working with partners, collaborating with them to spread the work is also a good way to share communications

+(privacy and risks) if you have a project that will collect information using a secure bounded crowdsourced system, ensure that your campaign message will travel through trusted people and communication channels.
+Make sure that this is designed carefully with close guidance from at risk communities and experts before any campaign is started.

 #### If you build it, they might come...

+Disaster and election monitoring projects, with a strong message and campaign can be very successful and sometimes overwhelming!
+Information from the public (SMS, Tweets, reports) can come into your Ushahidi platform so quickly that manage this _information explosion_ can be challenging require more people, resources and time than initially planned.

+(quotes)

 #### Or they may not come at all...